-"RESOLVED THAT the audited financial statement of the Company for the financial year ended on March 31, 2022 and the reports of the Board of Directors and Auditors thereon, as circulated to the members, be and are hereby received, considered and adopted."
+"RESOLVED THAT the audited financial statement of the Company for the financial year ended on March 31, 2023 and the reports of the Board of Directors and Auditors thereon, as circulated to the members, be and are hereby received, considered and adopted."

-To appoint a Director in place of Dr. Sunil Gupta (DIN 00012572), Managing Director who retires by rotation and being eligible, seeks re-appointment.
+2. To appoint a Director in place of Mrs. Rupal Sunil Gupta (DIN: 00012611), Non-executive Director who retires by rotation and being eligible, seeks re-appointment.

 Explanation: Based on the terms of appointment, executive and non-executive directors are subject to retirement by rotation.
-Dr. Sunil Gupta (DIN 00012572), Managing Director who was appointed as Managing Director for the current term, and is the longest-serving member on the Board, retires by rotation and, being eligible, seeks re-appointment.
+Mrs. Rupal Sunil Gupta (DIN: 00012611), Non-executive Director who was appointed as Non-executive Director for the current term, and is the longest-serving member on the Board, retires by rotation and, being eligible, seeks re-appointment.

-To the extent that Dr. Sunil Gupta (DIN 00012572), Managing Director is required to retire by rotation, he would need to be reappointed as such.
+To the extent that Mrs. Rupal Sunil Gupta (DIN: 00012611), Non-executive Director is required to retire by rotation, she would need to be reappointed as such.
 Therefore, shareholders are requested to consider and if thought fit, to pass, with or without modification(s), the following resolution as an Ordinary Resolution:

-"RESOLVED THAT, pursuant to the provisions of Section 152 and other applicable provisions of the Companies Act, 2013, the approval of the members of the Company be and is hereby accorded for the reappointment of Dr. Sunil Gupta (DIN 00012572), Managing Director as such, to the extent that he is required to retire by rotation."
+"RESOLVED THAT, pursuant to the provisions of Section 152 and other applicable provisions of the Companies Act, 2013, the approval of the members of the Company be and is hereby accorded for the reappointment of Mrs. Rupal Sunil Gupta (DIN: 00012611), Non-executive Director as such, to the extent that she is required to retire by rotation."